Suramya87/imgui-starter/README.md

 It should also log its output to a file.

 For the submission, make a branch of this repo and submit a new GitHub URL

+# Approach

+I looked throught the imgui documentaion and also looking at the c++ documentation as it has been ages since I have used it.
+First I tried following the imgui code snippets on github to try and make something work in with in the demo after which I had a better sense of how work with the system.

+# OS
+Windows

+# TOOLS

+vscode
+cmake
+imgui